mrazomej/phd/src/chapter_02/section_06_discussion.md

 allowing us to compose the model from a minimal set of biologically meaningful parameters.
-This model combines both theoretical and experimental insights; for example, rather than considering gene expression directly, we analyze the fold-change in expression, where the weak promoter approximation (see ) circumvents uncertainty in the RNAP copy number.
+This model combines both theoretical and experimental insights; for example, rather than considering gene expression directly, we analyze the fold-change in expression, where the weak promoter approximation circumvents uncertainty in the RNAP copy number.
 The resulting model depended upon experimentally accessible parameters, namely, the repressor copy number, the repressor-DNA binding energy, and inducer concentration.
 We tested these predictions on a range of strains whose repressor copy number spanned two orders of magnitude and whose DNA binding affinity spanned 6 $k_BT$.
 We argue that one would not generate such a wide array of predictions by using a Hill function,